xcart/xcart-docs/_pages/kb_en/general_setup/admin/overview.md

 ## Admin Area Header

-The Admin Area Header shows the software version in use and includes tools for a quick navigation and search through the store as well as a tool to open or close the storefront for customers.
-It also shows the store low-stock and updates alerts, App Store notifications and gives access to the admin profile and X-Cart user docs that can be of a great help in the store setup and management.
+The Admin area header shows the software version in use and includes tools for a quick navigation and search through the store as well as a tool to open or close the storefront for customers that are accessible from any page of the store Admin area.
+It also shows the store low-stock and updates' alerts, App Store notifications and gives access to the admin profile and X-Cart user docs that can be of a great help in the store setup and management.

 ![header-panel.png]({{site.baseurl}}/attachments/ref_2DXFvdbo/header-panel.png)